sweelam/Building-Scalable-Systems-Using-Spring-Boot/README.md

 # Building-Scalable-Systems-Using-Spring-Boot
-Source code base for the talks deliever by Mohamed Sweelam and Khalid Abo-Elsoud
+Source code base for the talks delievered by Egyptian authers